pheonnisgay/CombatLogPlugin/README.md

 ![2024-07-29_11 39 17](https://github.com/user-attachments/assets/87f016c1-5988-489a-a355-6c83a4b9c6b7)

-this is sadly not customizable yet but i will work on it in the future!
+this is sadly not customizable yet but i will work on making it fully customizable in the future!

 -You can set a custom combat time in the config.